-In this model, the dry sump lubrication system is used.
-That is, oil is supplied to the engine by means of the feed pump, after lubricating is over, the oil is fed back to the oil tank by means of the scavenging pump.
-Therefore, the oil level can be checked at the oil tank.
+A dry sump lubrication system is used on this model.
+That is, oil is supplied to the engine by means of the feed pump and returned to the oil tank by means of the scavenging pump.
+Therefore, the oil level can be checked at the oil tank c.
+Remove the oil tank cap/dipstick, and check the oil level.

-- 1. Oil level measurement - a Place the motorcycle on a level place and hold it in an upright position. - Remove the screw, pull out the projections from the grommets to remove the cover.
+- 1. Oil level measurement - a.
+Place the motorcycle on a level place and hold it in an upright position. - Remove the screw, pull out the projections from the grommets to remove the cover.